In New Zealand, there are many special animals here is one of them:

 When a baby is born, it has been in an egg for fifteen months.

-A Tuatara can be about 65 centimetres long, and everything in a Tuataras life goes very slow.
+A Tuatara can ask about 65 centimetres long, and everything in a Tuataras life goes very slow.

 The Tuatara is a reptile and it's a night animal.
 That means that's it is awake on the night instead of being awake on the day.
 On the night, the Tuatara hunts insects, worms, birds, eggs and small and young birds.